Find Trade Colleges

 Sailor or Marine Oiler

-A Day in the Life of a Sailor or Marine Oiler
+List of Sailor or Marine Oiler Job Duties

 • Load or unload materials, vehicles, or passengers from vessels.

-Below is a list of the skills most Sailors and Marine Oilers say are important on the job.
+These are the skills Sailors and Marine Oilers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.